wechaty/getting-started/README.md

 npm start
 ```

-Learn more about how to install under windows from this [blog post](https://wechaty.js.org/2018/07/24/wechaty-installation-in-windows-10/).
+Learn more about installing Wechaty on windows from this [blog post](https://wechaty.js.org/2018/07/24/wechaty-installation-in-windows-10/).

-## Advanced
+## Advanced tutorials

-### 1 Wechaty Tutorial
+### 1. Wechaty Tutorial

 <div align="center">
 <a target="_blank" href="https://wechaty.js.org/2017/01/01/getting-started-wechaty/"><img src="https://cloud.githubusercontent.com/assets/1361891/21722581/3ec957d0-d468-11e6-8888-a91c236e0ba2.jpg" border=0 width="60%"></a>
 </div>

-Above is a 10 minute video tutorial(a little outdated, it's running under v0.14 or older versions of Wechaty), which is a good way to start if you are new to Wechaty.
+Above is a 10 minute video tutorial.
+It is using version 0.14 or older versions of Wechaty therefore it is also outdated.
+It is a good way to start if you are new to Wechaty.

-### 2 More Examples
+### 2. More Examples

-> Note: Please make sure you can run `npm start` with this repository first before you go furture with more examples!
+> Note: Before you attempt more examples, make sure you have tried out the wechaty getting started project in this repository.

 - [Official Wechaty Examples Directory](https://github.com/wechaty/wechaty-getting-started/tree/master/examples)